jverzani/ImplicitEquations.jl/docs/examples.md

 The package
 [IntervalConstraintProgramming ](https://github.com/dpsanders/IntervalConstraintProgramming.jl)
-also allows for this type of graphing, and momre.
+also allows for this type of graphing, and more.

 ## TODO